mzhou18/Winter-Term-Messenger-Project/README.md

 code.

 Github worked very well for our collaboration, but there was one mistake we made when I asked John to look over my code.
 We were both working on the code at the same time, which meant only one of our changes could effectively go through.
 This meant I had to redo the entire write-to-file code.
 I had already done it once so it was fine, but it could have been more problematic if the changes lost had been greater.

+John:

+I think that Github has many pros and cons.
+Using it allowed us to be able to compile things into the same code so we cold theoretically be working on the same thing at the same time.
+However, that does not work wso well in practice.
+When  two people works on the same thing at the same time each person is working on a file that becomes outdated because it does not include what everyone else is writing.
+And when you try to push something, you have to pull from the origin first, which might delete the code that you wrote.
+Because of this, in order for people to be workiing on the same code at the same time, you would have to be constantly pushing and pulling the code which would take up a lot of time that could be used elsewhere.
+I think that the ideas of Github are really good, but they don't neccesarily execute those ideas well.